jdrumgoole/intro-to-mongodb-with-python/README.md

 # intro-to-mongodb-with-python
-Get started using MongoDB and the Python programming language:
+Get started using MongoDB and the Python programming language.

-This URI will not work and must be updated with a valid URI for your server.
+Ideally set up a free tier on MongoDB Atlas for running these demos.
-This format of URI is used for MongoDB Atlas servers.

 For local instances of MongoDB use `http://localhost:27017`.

  * **1_mping.py** : How to use the `isMaster` command to ping a MongoDB database